ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 window below.

 Alternatively, the Simple Producer can use the file system as the carriage mechanism.
-To do this, create a configuration file and specify the carriage mechanism and output folder options as described in `<configurator.html>`__ .
+To do this, create a configuration file and specify the carriage mechanism and output folder options as described in :doc:`configurator` .
 This saves the documents in the specified output folder together with a manifest file that can be used by the Simple Consumer (below).
-See `<filesystem_carriage_mechanism.html>`__ for more details about the file system carriage mechanism.
+See :doc:`filesystem_carriage_mechanism` for more details about the file system carriage mechanism.

 Simple consumer